FEUP-ESOF-2020-21/open-cx-t1g1-ploggers/README.md

 ---
 #### **Story #4**

-As an attendee, I want to be able to see and upvote/downvote questions so that the host knows which questions are most relevant for the audience.
+As an attendee, I want to be able to see and upvote/downvote questions so that the speaker knows which questions are most relevant for the audience.

 _User interface mockups_